Matters — 2025

 May 28: Deleted

-The city authorized an interlocal agreement with Dallas Area Rapid Transit (DART) regarding the temporary closure of a DART facility at the Kay Bailey Hutchison Convention Center.
-The agreement establishes terms for coordinating operations between the city and DART during an 18-month project period.
+The city authorized an interlocal agreement with Dallas Area Rapid Transit (DART) for the temporary closure and vacation of the DART facility at the Kay Bailey Hutchison Convention Center.
+This agreement enabled the city and DART to coordinate activities during the facility's transition over an eighteen-month period.
+The proposal was approved by City Council on November 12, 2025.

 Nov 12: Approved